Making roads safer

 - Breath test any driver or supervising driver involved in a crash

 Our Plan B campaign aims to change drink driving behaviour on the roads.
 It promotes positive choices for getting home safely after a night out and reinforces the safety message that if you drink, you should not drive.

 Don’t take the risk

 Drink driving is a serous offence.
 It is also an offence if you refuse to take a breath test.
 Penalties and other consequences vary according to the offence.

-Depending on the type of offence, if you are caught drink driving NSW Police may suspend your licence immediately.
+If you are caught drink driving, NSW Police may suspend your licence immediately.
 If you are convicted, significant penalties apply, including fines and even prison terms.
 You will be disqualified from driving and may also be ordered to install an alcohol interlock.

 Further information about offences and penalties for drink driving, and the Alcohol Interlock Program can be found on the Roads and Maritime Services website.

 Blood tests will be taken for alcohol if a driver is admitted to hospital with injuries from a crash.
 If you refuse to have a blood test, you may face the same penalties as those for a high-range drink drive offence.